dahall/Vanara/Windows.Shell/AssemblyReport.md

 PropertyType | Exposes methods that extract data from enumeration information.
 PropertyTypeList | Exposes methods that enumerate the possible values for a property.
 ShellFileInfo | Information and icons for any shell file.
+ShellFileOperations | Queued and static file operations using the Shell.
 ### Enumerations
 Enum | Description | Values
 ---- | ---- | ----